 Back to the screening room.
 If my memory serves me there were about thirty to forty people in the room.
 There were the programming executives, two or three Sales execs, our CFO (Don), our head of Business Affairs (John Agoglia who would be an important ally over most of my years in scheduling at NBC), heads of Marketing, the head of Casting, our top Press and Publicity people and Bob Wright the head of NBC.
 We started screening on a Monday morning and continued all week and into the weekend.
 We screened pilots in the morning and into the night.
 By the end I had no idea what I had just screened but it was clear that a lot of these pilots were done because of favors or commitments.
 I also started to learn that a lot of the time slots on the schedule were “promised” to studios in order to make better deals for existing hit shows.
 These were valuable lessons that stayed with me through my career.

 The screening process stayed the same over the next few years but at some point we started to include more people until the conference room was packed and, as you would assume, with more people came less honest discussion of the pilots.
-It came to a head one year where there was one dominant voice in the room and, rather than screenings being an occasion to come together as a group, everyone was leaving the room demoralized.
+It came to a head one year when there was one dominant voice in the room and, rather than screenings being an occasion to come together as a group, everyone was leaving the room demoralized.

 My boss, Warren Littlefield, was concerned and asked if I could figure out an alternative to the group screening process.
-I told him that we could either go back to a smaller group who could stand up to a dominant voice or we can do something different.
+I told him that we could either go back to a smaller group which could stand up to a dominant voice or we can do something different.
 I thought about how people watch TV in the real world and I recommended screening in small groups all over the building.
 We would replicate a “family” environment where everyone could be comfortable expressing their opinions.
 I also suggested that we would make these groups diverse by populating them with people from as many different departments as possible; and we would try to put people from different management levels together.
 Finally, I felt that it would give us a different read on the pilots.
-Would the groups come back with the same reaction to a pilot or would we find that the response to a pilot would differ among the groups?
+Would the groups come back with the same reaction to a pilot or would we find that the response would differ among the groups?

 The fun part of the group screening for me was the way we assigned people to the groups.
 Kathy Farrell (my assistant through my entire scheduling career), Anne Schwarz (who organized the screenings) and I would randomly pick names out of a hat and assign them to whatever group was next on the list.
 We would make sure that there was never more than one development exec in a group and that every division was represented.
 We also made sure that the “problem” participants (those who like to hear themselves talk and tried to dominate the conversation) were assigned to a group with a strong leader who could manage them.
 We would always wind up with some interesting combinations.
 I would also learn a lot about the social dynamics at FOX as several execs would stop by and demand to be moved out of a group for personal reasons.
 Fun times.

 At both networks I would let the development execs chose which pilots we were going to screen each day, and in what order we would screen them.
 They had worked really hard on all these shows and, although I didn’t think it would matter, I felt that they had earned the right to try to ‘influence” the people in the room by the screening order.
 I often saw this backfire.
-One year at FOX, on the first day of screening, drama and comedy colluded (what comedy hoped) to bury a pilot by putting it after drama’s most promising pilot.
+One year at FOX, on the first day of screening, drama and comedy colluded with comedy hoping to bury a pilot by putting it after drama’s most promising pilot.
 Well that most promising drama pilot bombed in all the groups screening while everyone was so relieved to see a promising comedy pilot follow it.
 Oops.

 Since we made so many pilots at NBC I would ask the leaders of the two development teams to select a pilot that they felt was so terrible that they didn’t want us to screen it.
 One year the head of one of the development teams selected a drama that had come in on the transom (was not developed internally) called “The Pretender”.
 Warren Littlefield had passed it around to some of us when it arrived in the building.
 It met with a lot of enthusiasm by John Miller as well as Vince Manze in marketing and me.
 As some of you know, “The Pretender” was about a dude who was on the run from The Center, which took in child prodigies who could assume any identity.
 It was sort of a sci-fi version of “The Fugitive” and, like “The Fugitive” it was a unique way to do an anthology series.
-“Quantum Leap” was another series that did it…. but I digress.
+“Quantum Leap” was another example…. but I digress.

 So we don’t screen “The Pretender”.
-John Miller came into my office and asked why we didn’t screen it and I told him that it was one of two pilots development chose not to screen.
+John Miller came into my office and asked why and I told him that it was one of two pilots development chose not to screen.
 He asked if I had watched it.
 I had not.
 We test all the pilots and, because ”The Pretender” was considered a non-starter it was held as one of the last pilots tested.
 The morning that we were finalizing the schedule I received an email from Eric Cardinal our head of research.
 I will never forget the subject line: PRETENDER ALERT!
 Eric sent the email just to me to say that “The Pretender” was the highest testing pilot we had seen since “ER” which was the gold standard.
 It may have tested higher.
 He wanted to know what he wanted me to do since we had not screened it.
 I first went to the exec that had told me not to screen it and I told him I needed to tell Warren Littlefield.
 He said OK but could we test it again.

 I estimate that over 27 years of screening pilots I have seen between 450 and 500 pilots.
 I can think of only a few that made the schedule because of the response in the screening rooms.
 That doesn’t mean that the rooms didn’t embrace several successful shows but that these pilots were “discovered” in the screening room.
 You could feel the excitement after the screenings.
 If they share any characteristic, they were different.
 Here’s my list: